Rakeshrst/carlease-api/README.md

 ##  Implementation Status
 - IAM Service:
-    - Register : Add a new User preferablly application user
+    - Register : Add a new User preferably application user
         - /api/auth/register
     - Get Token : Login with a valid user and get a token
         - /api/auth/token